 - You can split your website traffic among the different variations you created for the test.
 Splitting visitor traffic across variations ensures that all the variations you created are proportionately tested.

 - Enable report segmentation to generate test reports based on different visitor segments.
-You can filter and view the collected reports data for various visitor segments to determine which test works for a specific segments of your website visitors.
+You can filter and view the data of the collected report for various visitor segments to determine which test works for specific segments of your website visitors.

 - Click Finish to run the test.